rust-lang/rfcs/text/0000-deref-move.md

 which are invalid today due to preferring `T` over `&T` may now be legal, selecting to move out of the smart pointer rather than giving an error.

-There is an ambiguity in a method call expression when the `Target` type of the receiver is a reference, and that reference type has a method taking `self`.
-In this case, autodereference could either dereference via `deref_move` or via `deref` or `defer_mut`.
-In this case, it will prefer the latter (for `deref`, it is a special case of the `Copy` rule above, but for `deref_mut` it is not) to avoid unnecessarily moving out of the receiver.
+There is an ambiguity in a method call expression when `Target = &mut T` and `&mut T` has a method taking `self` by move.
+In this case, the compiler could either call `deref_mut` to get a `&mut &mut T`, then derefence to get the `&mut T` to pass into the method, or it could call `deref_move` to get a `&mut T` directly.
+The former is chosen because it avoids moving the pointer.
+The same ambiguity arises with `&T`, but is already accounted for by the `Copy` rule since shared references are `Copy`.

 # Drawbacks
 [drawbacks]: #drawbacks